How the Film Look Really Works: A Colorist's Guide to Film Emulation

 Tom Poole, colorist at Company 3 (12 Years a Slave, Euphoria)

-That print look, texture in the highlights and the blacks rather than the flatness of a video signal, is the target.
+That print look, texture in the highlights and the blacks where a video signal goes flat, is the target.
 It's also why dropping a print emulation onto a finished digital grade so rarely lands: the print isn't a layer you add, it's the rendering itself.

-Film/Emulsion treats the negative and print as a measured chain, so the print's contrast and color signature are reproduced as behavior rather than faked with a curve, and the rendering is built to sit correctly as the output rather than fight whatever is already there.
-The print module includes Kodak 2383, the higher-contrast 2393, and Fuji 3510.
+The print's contrast and color come from measured profiles, and the whole thing is built to sit with your output transform.
+The print module includes Kodak 2383, the higher-contrast 2393, and Fuji F-CP 3510.

 Halation: the glow that gives film away